Approved UsesAUSTEDO is a prescription medicine that is used to treat:

 - Restlessness.
 You may get a condition where you feel a strong urge to move.
 This is called akathisia.

-- Parkinsonism in people with Huntington’s disease.
-Symptoms include: slight shaking, body stiffness, trouble moving, or keeping your balance.
+- Parkinsonism.
+Symptoms include: slight shaking, body stiffness, trouble moving, trouble keeping your balance, or falls.

-These are not all the possible side effects of AUSTEDO®.
+These are not all the possible side effects of AUSTEDO.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.Please read the accompanying Medication Guide.
+You are encouraged to report side effects of prescription drugs to the FDA.
+Visit www.fda.gov/medwatch or call 1-800-FDA-1088.Please read the accompanying Medication Guide.